phan228/Movie-rentals/README.md

   - To delete movie classification(s): -- *delete <movie classification 1> <movie classification 2> ...* (Example: *npm run flexible-statement -- delete childrens*    will set childrens' deleted variable to true and prevent renters from renting from this category in the future - TODO)
   - To add a movie classification: -- *add \<movie classification\> \<price\> \<baseprice\> \<point\>* (Example: *npm run flexible-statement -- add PG13 2 1 1*    will add PG13 with price $2, baseprice $1, and 1 renter point to the database)
   - To make changes to a movie classification price/baseprice/point: -- *change <movie classification> <price/baseprice/point> \<value\>*

+## Tradeoffs and future improvements:

+- No longer use enum MovieCode due to the inflexibility of adding/deleting enums dynamically during runtime.
+- Currently, the program has separate json files for price/point/baseprice/etc in a key-value pair format with the movie classifications as keys.
+This is for ease of access at the moment due to my limited knowledge of reading from/writing to nested json files.
+I'd like to have one json file with all information related to movie classifications.